Similar Deals Today

 Inputs are one area where this Zephyrus G15 fails to excel.

-The keyboard has a good layout, with full-size chiclet keys, tiny arrows, and an extra functions column at the right as well as dedicated volume keys in the top-left side.
+The keyboard has a good layout, with full-size chiclet keys, tiny arrows, and an extra functions column at the right as well as dedicated volume keys on the top-left side.
 Typing o this keyboard feels a little shallow and imprecise, unlike on the higher tier Zephyrus models.
 Even the G14 stands out as a good typer, even if the keyboard looks much like the Zephyrus M/S model at first glance.

-On this keyboard, you don’t have RGB lighting and only gets white LEDs.
+On this keyboard, you don’t have RGB lighting and only has white LEDs.
 They’re quite bright and typing on each key is easily visible on this Black/White theme, but the light creeps from underneath some of the keycaps.

 For the clickpad, it works with daily use, but it’s just a small plastic surface with clunky clicks, so it’s not something to praise.

-Asus offers the G15 with two screen options, one with 144Hz refresh rate and poorer brightness, colors and response times, and another iteration with a 240 Hz refresh rate, 3ms response and 300+ nits of brightness and 100% sRGB coverage.
+Asus offers the G15 with two screen options, one with 144Hz refresh rate and poorer brightness, colors, and response times, and another iteration with a 240 Hz refresh rate, 3ms response and 300+ nits of brightness and 100% sRGB coverage.
 The former option is what we have on our review unit, and that makes all the difference.
 Both variants are 15.6-inch in size, matte and non-touch.

 The panel is well calibrated out of the box, with the 144Hz producing around 300-nits of brightness, but the response time is slower and the color coverage is much limited, at only around 60% sRGB, which is common at this price range, an also available on the TUF Gaming A15.